 - Network Bandwidth-the total network bandwidth that this connection is generating (in Mbps).
-Typically, 0 Mbps for a static screen and <35 Mbps when playing a 1080p video. - User-Response Time-the time it takes for an event on the server to be displayed on the Monitor attached to the receiver.
+Typically, 0 Mbps for a static screen and up to 120 Mbps when playing a 1080p video. - User-Response Time-the time it takes for an event on the server to be displayed on the Monitor attached to the receiver.
 This includes video encode time in the Transmitter, network latency and video decode time in the Receiver as part of its calculation (in milliseconds).
-Typically 8-16 ms but can grow to 20-30 ms on congested networks due to dropped frames. - Dropped Frames-the number of dropped frames in the Transmitter that is part of this connection.
-Dropped frames usually result from network congestion (in frames-per-second).
-Typically will be 0 fps. - Round-trip time-measures the network round-trip time experienced at an IP packet level for the active connection (in milliseconds).
-Typically this will be 0 ms on a gigabit network with low congestion.
+Typically 8-16 ms but can grow to 20-30 ms on congested networks due to dropped frames.